awsdocs/aws-iot-docs/developerguide/thing-registry.md

 ## Create a Thing<a name="create-thing"></a>

-The following command shows how to use the AWS IoT CreateThing command from the CLI to create a thing:
+The following command shows how to use the AWS IoT CreateThing command from the CLI to create a thing\.
+You can't change a thing's name after you create it\.
+To change a thing's name, you must create a new thing, give it the new name, and then delete the old thing\.

 ```
 $ aws iot create-thing --thing-name "MyLightBulb" --attribute-payload "{\"attributes\": {\"wattage\":\"75\", \"model\":\"123\"}}"
 ```

-The CreateThing command displays the name and ARN of your new thing:
+The CreateThing command displays the name and Amazon Resource Name \(ARN\) of your new thing:

 ```
 {